The beginner’s guide to Nissan Sunderland

 The UK’s most productive car factory is frequently in the news.
 Here’s your FAQ on it

 When did Nissan Sunderland open?

 Nissan decided to open a plant in the UK at the beginning of 1984, and by November construction work had started on the former site of Sunderland Airfield.
-Located close to the river Wear – and a short journey from the Port of Tyne, where most of its produce would be distributed to the wider world from – it felt rather symbolic that an area ravaged by shipyard closures had a new, quite vital source of employment close to where the clinking-clanking of industry had so recently been.
+Located close to the river Wear – and a short journey from the Port of Tyne, from where most of its produce would be distributed to the wider world – it felt rather symbolic that an area ravaged by shipyard closures had a new, quite vital source of employment close to where the clinking-clanking of industry had so recently been.
 Car production started at ‘Nissan Motor Manufacturing UK’ in 1986, and the first Nissan Bluebird to roll off the line now sits in Sunderland Museum.
 Beside a stuffed lion called Wallace, naturally.Advertisement - Page continues below

 How big is Nissan Sunderland?

 Good question, and one whose answer may date quickly.
 This is an ever-growing facility, so while its success is vulnerable to changing conditions (not everything can resist a global pandemic), the messy aftermath of Brexit has actually seen – against expectation – investment into the plant from both Nissan and the UK government for a new battery production line.
 The plant currently stands at around 362,000 square metres.
-In simple terms, that’s the equivalent of around 50 football pitches on which the local football team could disappoint its fans upon.
+In simple terms, that’s the equivalent of around 50 pitches on which the local football team could disappoint its fans upon.

 How many people does Nissan Sunderland employ?